Top performing funds, star fund managers and secretive hedge funds

-Unfortunately, not everyone in the market can be a winner; indeed the average active manager returns trails the overall market return after costs4 and picking winning fund managers that have persistent out performance is difficult, if not impossible5.
-This is understandable considering what they are up against.
+Unfortunately, not everyone in the market can be a winner.
+Indeed, the average active manager returns trails the overall market return after costs.
+Picking winning fund managers that have persistent outperformance is difficult, if not impossible.
+This is understandable given the challenge fund managers face.

 Deep Blue vs Garry Kasparov was a chess tournament that took place in 1996 (with a rematch in 1997) between a world chess champion and an IBM computer.
 Kasparov won the first series 4-2 while losing the rematch 3.5-2.5.

-Kasparov had the following to say “Today you can buy a chess engine for your laptop that will beat Deep Blue quite easily”.
+Kasparov had the following to say; 'Today you can buy a chess engine for your laptop that will beat Deep Blue quite easily'.

-One interesting footnote – during the 2018 market selloff Simons got nervous and phoned his personal adviser suggesting they short the market (bet on the market going down further) to reduce losses in case the selloff got worse.
-His adviser suggested keeping calm.
+One interesting footnote – during the 2018 market selloff, Simons got nervous and phoned his financial adviser, suggesting they short the market (bet on the market going down further) to reduce losses in case the selloff got worse.
+His financial adviser suggested keeping calm.
 The next day the falls were over, and the market stabilised.
 Even one of the world’s greatest investors benefited from a guiding hand.

 Lessons to learn

 The key points to take away from this are: